Theme57/YGOPro-Decklist-Project/README.txt

 z1.SD.2000.EX-R.Kaiba
 z1.SD.2000.EX-R.Yugi
 Note: Only difference between the EX and EX-R decks is the addition of card destruction and soul exchange.
-I added both cards to the Kaiba and Yugi EX-R decks.
+I added both cards to the Kaiba and Yugi EX-R decks. z1.DM1.Pilot.Kaiba z1.DM1.Pilot.Solomon-Sugoroku
+Note: I chose Pilot as the season name despite the first episode being part of the DK arc.
+Also while Yugi faces Kaiba on screen he is in fact using Solomon's deck.

 Updates/log: